Ireland Dilapidations & the Statutory Damages Cap: How Irish Tenants Limit End-of-Term Exposure

-A dilapidations claim under an Irish commercial lease is the landlord's end-of-term bill for tenant breaches of the repairing, decorating, and yielding-up covenants — and on a typical FRI lease the headline number routinely lands between €40,000 and €150,000, with larger industrial and retail premises producing claims well above €250,000.
-Section 18(1) of the Landlord and Tenant Act 1927 — which applies in Ireland in substantially the same form as in England and Wales — caps the landlord's recoverable damages at the diminution in the value of the reversion, meaning the actual reduction in the property's market value caused by the breaches, not the cost of repairs.
-The gap between the headline claim and the recoverable amount is often 50–80%, and the tenants who realise this saving are those who plan for the dilapidations process 12 months before lease expiry, not the ones who first read the schedule when it arrives.
+A dilapidations claim under an Irish commercial lease is the landlord's end-of-term bill for tenant breaches of the repairing, decorating, and yielding-up covenants — and on an FRI lease the headline number can run well into five or six figures.
+Section 65(2) of the Landlord and Tenant (Amendment) Act 1980 — Ireland's statutory damages cap, often searched as the "section 18 cap" after the equivalent English rule — caps the landlord's recoverable damages at the diminution in the value of the reversion, meaning the actual reduction in the property's market value caused by the breaches, not the cost of repairs.
+The gap between the headline claim and the recoverable amount can be large, and the tenants who realise this saving are those who plan for the dilapidations process 12 months before lease expiry, not the ones who first read the schedule when it arrives.

 What dilapidations means in Ireland